0xSpaceShard/starknet-devnet/website/docs/dump-load-restart.md

     }
 }
 ```
-If dump path is not provided either via `--dump-path` flag or in dump request, dump is redirected to STDOUT.
+If a dump path is not provided either via `--dump-path` or in the request, the dump is included in the response body.
+This means that if you request dumping via curl, it will be printed to STDOUT, which you can then redirect to a destination of your choice.

 ## Loading